ivtikhon/microservice-kubernetes/README.md

-# Deployment of a Microservice Application on Kubernetes
+# Deployment of a Microservice Application to Kubernetes

 This repo contains Ansible code of a fully automated deployment of a microservice application to Kubernetes.
 The application is taken from the Eberhard Wolff's [Microservices Book](https://github.com/ewolff/microservice-kubernetes).
-Amazon's Elastic Kubernetes Service is used as a deployment target.
-Amazon's CodePipeline builds the application from source code, creates Docker images, and deploys containers to EKS.
+Amazon Elastic Kubernetes Service is used as a deployment target.
+AWS CodePipeline builds the application from source code, creates Docker images, and deploys containers to EKS.

 ## Description
-The Ansible playbook
+The Ansible playbook:
-* creates a VPC in the AWS cloud, which consists of one public and two private subnets,
+* creates a VPC, which consists of one public and two private subnets,
-* deploys an internet gateway for the public subnet, and a NAT gateway to the private subnets,
+* deploys an internet gateway for the public subnet, and a NAT gateway for the private subnets,
-* to be continued...
+* builds an EKS cluster and two worker nodes; the worker nodes are located in the private subnets,
+* creates an AWS CodePipeline, AWS CodeBuild projects, and AWS CodeDeploy application and deployment group,
+* builds a Linux deployment server in the public subnet for CodeDeploy to run deployments to EKS
 ## Architectural diagram
 ![](doc/architectural_diagram.jpg)
 ## How to run